raoulbia/shizen-gengo/docs/index.rst

 Changelog
 *********

+* v 0.1.5 add clean_text function to perform all pre-process text tasks in one go.
-* v 0.1.4 minor bug fix (remove print statement)
+* v 0.1.4 minor bug fix (remove print statement).
-* v 0.1.3 improve function to remove new line and carriage return characters
+* v 0.1.3 improve function to remove new line and carriage return characters.
-* v 0.1.2 further development of new or improvement of existing functions and docstring
+* v 0.1.2 further development of new or improvement of existing functions and docstring.
-* v 0.1.1 pre-release
+* v 0.1.1 pre-release.